 There is no doubt about the significance of blogging in today's social media marketing environment.
 Whether you are a small business or a multinational firm, blogging has become indispensable to your content marketing strategy.

 Do you know what makes a blog post?
 Quality content, impressive title, author bio, tags, meta description, URL, and featured image.
 Did we miss something?
 Ever heard about blog listing?

 Well, listing a blog is as important as composing the blog itself.
 Besides, listing a blog makes it easier for people to find your blog on search engines.

 This article will explain the standard markup for blog page templates and outline the steps to set up a blog listing page and blog template in HubSpot Boilerplate.

 So let's get started!

-Getting started with blog page
+Getting started with a blog page

 Blogs on HubSpot CMS include blog listing pages and individual blog posts.
 Every blog post within a blog is rendered using a single blog post template.